-bfield ..... : Set the magnetic field strength to use in model fitting (DEFAULT = 1e-9 T). injectionindex .....: Set the injection index to use in model fitting (DEFAULT = 0.6). modelpower .....:: Alternative to 'injectionindex'.
-Sets the injection index to use in model fitting based on the model power, where $\alpha{ini} = (P-1)/2$ (DEFAULT = 2.2). myears ..... : Set the maximum spectral age in megayears which for which fitting should be attempted (DEFAULT = 10). ageres .....: Change the resolution of the ages attempted when fitting models e.g. 10 gives a step size 0.1 for the first level of fitting between 1 and 10 myears (DEFAULT = 10). levels ..... : The number of (age) levels deep to go when model fitting.
+bfield : Set the magnetic field strength to use in model fitting (DEFAULT = 1e-9 T). injectionindex: Set the injection index to use in model fitting (DEFAULT = 0.6). modelpower:: Alternative to 'injectionindex'.
+Sets the injection index to use in model fitting based on the model power, where $\alpha{inj} = (P-1)/2$ (DEFAULT = 2.2). myears: Set the maximum spectral age in megayears for which the fitting should be attempted (DEFAULT = 10). minmyears : Set the minimum spectral age in megayears for which the fitting should be attempted (DEFAULT = 0). ageres: : Change the resolution of the ages attempted when fitting models e.g. 10 gives a step size 0.1 for the first level of fitting between 1 and 10 myears (DEFAULT = 10). levels : The number of (age) levels deep to go when model fitting.
 3 is recommended for testing and initial results, 5 for final results.
 Note setting this to high values drastically increases computation time!
-(DEFAULT = 3). gmin .....: Set the minimum value of gamma for model fitting (DEFAULT = 10). gmax ..... : Set the maximum value of gamma for model fitting (DEFAULT = 1000000). printresults ...... : Turn on and off the printing of individual results when model fitting.
-The final summary will still be printed on completion of a model fit (DEFAULT = OFF). printreject ..... : Turn on and off the output whether it should be stated that a model should be rejected if the average chi-squared is above the 90 per cent confidence interval.
+(DEFAULT = 3). gmin:: Set the minimum value of gamma for model fitting (DEFAULT = 10). gmax : Set the maximum value of gamma for model fitting (DEFAULT = 1000000). printresults : Turn on and off the printing of individual results when model fitting.
+The final summary will still be printed on completion of a model fit (DEFAULT = OFF). printreject : Turn on and off the output whether it should be stated that a model should be rejected if the average chi-squared is above the 90 per cent confidence interval.
 This only affects the print out to the terminal in the summary, not the fitting itself.
 Note if there are a number of regions where you expect a bad fit e.g. from dynamic range issues, the average may not be a suitable value to use (DEFAULT = OFF).